resbazSQL/lc-webscraping/_episodes/05-scraping-multiple-pages-with-scrapy.md

 # Walking over the site we want to scrape

 The primary advantage of a spider over a manual tool scraping a website is that it can follow links.
-Let's use the scraper extension to identify the xpath of the "next page" link.
+Let's use the scraper extension to identify the XPath of the "next page" link.

 * Right click on "Next" and choose Inspect